Newest Sounder Nicolas Benezet could make his debut in derby match vs. Timbers

 “I wasn’t playing,” Benezet continued.
 “Football is my job.
 Even if I enjoy the life, I just want to play football.
 So, it was time for me to get out of there.
 I’m so glad to be here and I just came here to win trophies.
 I hope we’re going to win a lot.”

-Seattle, which is second in the Western Conference with 33 points, is already in contention for two trophies aside from MLS Cup.
+Seattle, which is third in the Western Conference with 33 points, is already in contention for two trophies aside from MLS Cup.
 The Cascadia Cup Council — which consists of supporters for the Timbers Army, Emerald City Supporters and Vancouver Southsiders — announced the return of the hardware given to the winner of the matches between the Pacific Northwest clubs.

 The council didn’t award the Cascadia Cup last season due to fans not being permitted to attend matches amid the COVID-19 pandemic.
 Seattle’s 2-1 win against Portland in May will not count, with Sunday marking the commencement.